The information in this article applies to:

 - Save the file in the same location on your computer as the original file.

-- Give the file a new, unique name that identifies it as recovered from the Archive folder.
+- Give the file a new, unique name.

-- Click Save to save the file at the new location using the new, unique name.
+- Click Save to save the file at the new location using the new name.

 - In the future, this newly saved file is the one that you will work on.